 About Me

 I love both languages and computers.
 So naturally, my main interest is Machine Learning and Natural Language Processing.
-I have obsession with data and I'm curious about how things work, so I am very interested in all kind of machine learning algorithms, search and search engines.
+I have obsession with data and I'm curious about how things work, so I am very interested in all kind of machine learning algorithms, data mining and information extraction.
 It is fascinating what we can do with this today :)

 I hold MSc from the Computer Science department at The University of Haifa, in the field of Natural Language Processing.